It's been a long and winding road to bring us here.

-The term "steroid" has a scary connotation but it just means a substance that is a type of fat (lipid) which doesn't mix with water.
+The term "steroid" has a scary connotation but it just means a substance that is a type of fat (lipid) that doesn't mix with water.

 The "steroids" most people think of are very high levels for the body compared to where pregnenolone functions.

 Most people don't realize that cholesterol is our most common steroid!

 In general, steroids are "excitatory" in some parts of the body or brain.

 They spur activity along certain pathways.

 Looking at the whole picture of steroids, PREG is often known as the precursor to other steroids and not as an active steroid per se.

 So precursor to all hormones.
-The precursor to brain steroids.
+The precursor to steroids.